voxpupuli/puppet-collectd/README.md

 ## Puppet Tasks
 Assuming that the collectdctl command is available on remote nodes puppet tasks exist to run collectdctl and collect results from nodes.
+The tasks rely on `python3` being available also.

 ### Puppet Task collectd::listval
 ```bash